Turning Point Brands - Consensus Indicates Potential 21.6% Upside

-Turning Point Brands found using ticker (TPB) now have 5 analysts covering the stock.
+Turning Point Brands found using ticker (TPB) have now 5 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 60 and 43 with a mean TP of 47.4.
-With the stocks previous close at 38.97 this now indicates there is a potential upside of 21.6%.
-There is a 50 day moving average of 32.5 and the 200 day moving average is 28.4.
-The company has a market capitalisation of $759m.
+The target price ranges between 60 and 43 and has a mean target at 47.4.
+Now with the previous closing price of 38.97 this would indicate that there is a potential upside of 21.6%.
+The day 50 moving average is 32.5 and the 200 moving average now moves to 28.4.
+The market cap for the company is $759m.
 Find out more information at: http://www.turningpointbrands.com

 Turning Point Brands, together with its subsidiaries, provides other tobacco products in the United States and Canada.
 The company operates in three segments: Smokeless Products, Smoking Products, and NewGen Products.
 The Smokeless Products segment manufactures and markets loose leaf chewing tobacco and moist snuff tobacco.
 The Smoking Products segment markets and distributes cigarette papers, tubes, and related products, as well as finished cigars and make-your-own cigar wraps; and processes, packages, markets, and distributes pipe tobaccos.
 The NewGen Products segment markets and distributes e-cigarettes, e-liquids, vaporizers, and other products without tobacco and/or nicotine.
 It also markets and distributes various assortments of vaping and cannabidiol isolate (CBD) related products to non-traditional retail outlets through VaporBeast, Vapor Shark, Vapor Supply, IVG, and Solace; and various vapor and CBD related products to individual consumers through VaporShark and VaporFi branded retail outlets, as well as through online platforms.
 The company sells its products under the Zig-Zag, Beech-Nut, Stoker’s, Trophy, VaporBeast, Vapor Shark, VaporFi, Havana Blossom, Durango, Tequila Sunrise, Fred’s Choice, Old Hillside, Our Pride, Red Cap, Tennessee Chew, Big Mountain, Springfield Standard, Snake River, DirectVapor, SouthBeachSmoke, and Nu-X Ventures brands.
 It sells its products to wholesale distributors and retail merchants in the independent and chain convenience store, tobacco outlet, food store, mass merchandising, drug store, and non-traditional retail channels.
 The company was formerly known as North Atlantic Holding Company and changed its name to Turning Point Brands in November 2015.
 Turning Point Brands was incorporated in 2004 and is headquartered in Louisville, Kentucky.
 Turning Point Brands is a subsidiary of Standard Diversified Inc.